Subthreshold poles in electron-positron annihilation. D\bar{D} final states: The explored data

 \section{The explored data}

 The experimentalists working at the spectrometer BESIII situated at the electron-positron collider BEPCII based at the IHEP laboratory in Beijing, China, have recently published \cite{besiii2024} precise data on $\die$ annihilation to the $\dd$ final states.
 In the Supplemental Material \cite{suppl}, they provide the Born cross sections of the $\die\ra\dndn$ (Table 1) and $\die\ra\dpdm$ (Table 2) processes at 150 cms energies between 3.80 and 4.95 GeV.
-Also, correction factors are tabulated, enabling conversion of the Born cross sections to the dressed ones.
-The dressed cross sections were a subject of the fit presented in the Supplemental Material \cite{suppl} with results $\cndf=346/276$, which implies the confidence level (CL) of 0.27\% \cite{pvalue}.
+Additionally, correction factors are tabulated, allowing for the conversion of the Born cross sections to the dressed ones.
+The dressed cross sections were a subject of the fit presented in the Supplemental Material \cite{suppl} with results $\cndf=346/276$, which implies the \p of 0.27\%.
+We will follow the experimentalists and use the dressed cross sections also in this work.

-We follow the experimentalists and use the dressed cross sections when fitting our model to the BESIII data.
-We determine the free parameters by minimizing the usual $\chi^2$.
-However, we do not fix the masses and widths of resonances at individual PDG values as the experimentalists did, but consider them free parameters.
-Our motivation is that the experimental resolution and acceptance influence the final shape of the data.
-As a result, the original narrow resonances are blurred out, and their positions may shift somehow.
-We are unable to include these effects in our fitting formula, so we have to fit the final product without trying to find the parameters of the genuine resonances.